coffee2code/quick-drafts-access/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-Substantial update: now there are 'All Drafts' and 'My Drafts' menu links; noted compatibility through WP 4.0+
+Substantial update: now there is the potential for 'All Drafts' and/or 'My Drafts' menu links; added localization support; noted compatibility through WP 4.1+; more

 = 1.1.4 =
 Trivial update: noted compatibility through WP 3.8+